 - Fainting, unsteadiness and falls.

 Similar to all the other different types of dementia DLB is a progressive condition which means symptoms get worse over time.
-As the disease progresses, people will need increasing help with eating, moving, dressing and toileting.
+As the disease progresses, people will need increasing help with eating, moving, dressing.
 DLB can progress slowly over several years but the speed of progression and type of symptoms can vary from person to person.

 Frontotemporal Dementia (FTD)

 Frontotemporal dementia or FTD (sometimes called Pick’s disease) is a relatively rare form of dementia.
 The early symptoms of FTD vary from person to person and depend on which area of the brain is affected.

 In behavioural variant frontotemporal dementia, the parts of the frontal lobe that regulate social behaviour may be most affected.
 In semantic dementia, the parts of the temporal lobe that support understanding of language and factual knowledge are most affected.
 In progressive non-fluent aphasia, parts of the frontal and temporal lobes that control speech are most affected.

 - Personality changes.
 This may include a change in how people express their feelings towards others or a lack of understanding of other people’s feelings.
 They may also show a lack of interest or concern, become disinhibited or behave inappropriately.

 - Lack of personal awareness.
 People may fail to maintain their normal level of personal hygiene and grooming.